VMO2020/InterviewsTests/QuestionReact.md

 A thunk is a function that acts as a wrapper in that it wraps an expression to delay its evaluation.

 Actually, Both of them are middleware for Redux to deal with "asynchronous actions".

-Thunk allows "Promises" and Saga use "Generators".
+- Thunk allows "Promises"

-- Redux-Thunk:
+- Saga use "Generators".

-  Less boilerplate code, Easy to understand but may be difficult to scale up and difficult to test.
+Redux-Thunk: Less boilerplate code, Easy to understand but may be difficult to scale up and difficult to test.

 ## 18.- What is CRUD?